 Being safe during the summer will allow you to enjoy the season to the fullest.
 This means knowing in advance what to do, what to watch for, and what to avoid.

-After months of avoiding coronavirus, summer means avoiding accidents, sunburn and dehydration among other things.
-And, no, you can't prevent every illness, every insect bite, and every scrape or bruise, but you can certainly take steps to minimize them.
+After long months of avoiding storms, rain, and snow, you can finally be outdoors and enjoy your summer.
+But summer can also mean avoiding accidents, sunburn and dehydration among other things.
+And, no, you can't prevent every unfortunate incident, you can take steps to minimize them.

 The Safety Hazards of Summer Fun

-With the worst of the COVID-19 pandemic hopefully behind us, we can begin to look forward to a "mostly" traditional summer.
-However, even without the need for everyone to "stay at home" during the summer months, there are still safety hazards to beware of.
+With the worst of the recent winter and early spring weather behind us, we can begin to look forward to a traditional summer of "fun in the sun".
+However, even without the need for everyone to "stay at home" like most of us did just two summers ago, there are still safety hazards to beware of.

 If you like to spend your summers working in your garden or lawn, there's always the risk of injury from tools and equipment, as well as simple aches and sprains from overworking muscles.
 In fact, not to put an unnecessary "chill" on your summer plans, but getting outside has it's share of risks.